pyvista/pyvista-tutorial/tutorial/00_intro/README.rst

 Install PyVista by visiting :ref:`getting_started`.

-Once you've installed PyVista, open the example below and see if you can run "Hello World" of PyVista.
+Once you've installed PyVista, open the example below and see if you can run the "Hello World" of PyVista.
 You can download the example by scrolling to the bottom of the page and clicking on either the ``*.py`` (script) or ``*.ipynb`` (notebook) file format.